HPLT 3.0: Very Large-Scale Multilingual Resources for LLMs and MT. Mono- and Bi-lingual Data, Multilingual Evaluation, and Pre-Trained Models: Acknowledgments

 \section{Acknowledgments}

 We thank Étienne Simon (UiO) and Daryna Dementieva (TUM) for their contribution to our prompt collection for French and Ukrainian and Erik Henriksson, Erofili Psaltaki, and Otto Tarkka (all UTU) for their contributions to the manual inspection.
+Furthermore, we would like to acknowledge the work done by language technology students at the University of Helsinki (Qing Li, Nirav Bhatt, Ilja Adel, Oona Itkonen, Tiankai Zang, Nikolay Vorontsov and Sopiko Kurdadze), running the bitext extraction pipeline and training reference translation models to test the extracted data.

-This project has received funding from the Horizon Europe research and innovation programme of the European Union under Grant agreement No.~101070350 and from UK Research and Innovation (UKRI) under the UK Horizon Europe funding guarantee, grant number 10052546.
-The contents of this publication are the sole responsibility of its authors and do not necessarily reﬂect the opinion of the European Union.
-The authors wish to thank CESNET, Czech Republic, CSC, Finland, and Sigma2, Norway, for computational resources and support.
+This project has received funding from the Horizon Europe research and innovation programme of the European Union under Grant No.~101070350 and from UK Research and Innovation (UKRI) under the UK Horizon Europe funding guarantee, grant number 10052546.
+Final editing of the manuscript and its presentation have been supported by Grant No.~101195233 (Digital Europe programme of the European Union).
+The contents of this publication are the sole responsibility of its authors and do not necessarily reflect the opinion of the European Union.
+The authors wish to thank CESNET (Czech Republic), CSC (Finland) and Sigma2 (Norway) for computational resources and support.